How to Cut Cabbage

 How to Cut Cabbage:

-Locate the stem on the bottom, then cut the entire cabbage through the stem, which will hold all of the leaves together as you keep cutting:
+Locate the stem on the bottom, then cut the entire cabbage into two equal halves through the hard stem, which will hold all of the leaves together as you keep cutting:

 Cut those halves in half to yield quarters.
 Then it’s very easy to cut the core out of the cabbage quarters, like this:

 How to Slice Cabbage:

-For dishes where you want thin ribbons of cabbage, use a knife or mandolin to cut, laying the quarter on a flat side:
+For dishes where you want thin ribbons of cabbage, the next step is to use a sharp knife or mandolin to cut, laying the quarter on a flat cut side:

 However, if you have a mandolin, I think it’s much better for slicing and shredding.

 You will get more even, uniform long strands, and it can be a lot quicker than cutting with a knife:

-I probably could’ve taken my time a bit more and made the knife-cut pieces thinner, but the mandolin is so much easier and ensures uniformity.
+I probably could’ve taken my time a bit more and made the knife-cut pieces thinner, but the mandolin is so much easier and ensures uniform slices.

 Now the shredded cabbage is ready to be used in whatever recipe you’d like, such as a garnish for Slow Cooker Asian Pork Tacos, swapping for the escarole in White Bean and Escarole Soup, or for a Classic Coleslaw: